StoryTreeGames/storytree-core/README.md

 - [ ] Move dialog module to individual repo
 - [ ] Move notification module to individual repo
-- [ ] Update Windows impl to only have one UISettings on the EventLoop that will send an event when the color changes and update all windows that are set to system theme

 - [-] Windows
   - [x] Basic window creation